opsgility/AppServiceCamp/HOL/full-solution/HOL.md

   ![](./images/createsbconnector.png)

+1. Click **Create** to create the Service Bus Connector API App instance.
 1. Click on the **+ New** button at the top left of the portal, expand **Web + Mobile**, then click **Logic App**.

- 	This displays the Create logic app view, where you provide some basic settings to get started.
+ 	> This displays the Create logic app view, where you provide some basic settings to get started.

 	![Create logic app view](./images/createlogicapp.png)